 September 11, 2016

-Best quote of the weekend from this weekends Cabbagetown Art Festival?
-The little boy who was in my booth and said "these are really cool" then as he walked out he said to his mom: "We need to come to this Cabbagetown Arts Vegetable again next year!"
+Best quote of the weekend from this weekend's Cabbagetown Art Festival?
+The little boy who was in my booth said to me "These are really cool".
+Then as he walked out he said to his mom: "We need to come to this Cabbagetown Arts Vegetable again next year!"

 Couldn't have punned it better myself.

 OK, SO NOT REALLY ABOUT ART PER SE, BUT ABOUT HOW WE EACH SEE THE WORLD AROUND US